Tretinoin Explained (30 Studies): Literally EVERYTHING You Need To Know!

 Unfortunately tretinoin is a prescription only drug, meaning you need a dermatologist’s referral to get it.
 UPDATE 01/2017: you can now get Differin over the counter!
-It’s a prescription strength retinoid that I”m currently using, and the first one approved by the FDA since… well, forever!
+It’s a prescription strength retinoid that I’m currently using, and the first one approved by the FDA since… well, forever!

 Well that does it for tretinoin!
 Hope you’ve enjoyed this reading.

 Tell your friends how they can become lizards.
 Share this!